Powerlearnproject/se-day1-assignment-Ongauu/README.md

 Oversees project timelines, budgets, and scope.
 Coordinates team activities and stakeholder communication.
 Ensures timely and successful project delivery.
-Would you like me to expand on any of these topics?

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.